Skip to content

 5 min read

-• Personal accident cover is a car insurance add-on that offers a payout if you sugar serious injuries or die in a car accident, regardless of fault
+• Personal accident cover provides a payout if you suffer serious injuries or die in a car accident, regardless of fault

 How does personal accident cover work?